-Although terminally ill patients and those receiving end-of-life care generally prefer having an ACD, an individual may choose to have the document for other reasons as well.
-For example, an individual may wish to express that they do not want to receive any kind of treatment or also for peace of mind, in case of unforeseen event.
+Although terminally ill patients and those receiving end-of-life care generally prefer having an Advanced Care Directive, an individual may choose to have the document for other reasons as well.
+For example, an individual may wish to express that they do not want to receive any kind of treatment, or also for peace of mind, in case of unforeseen event.

-Five things to consider when making an ACD include
+Five things to consider when making an Advanced Care Directive include

-It is important to understand that medical emergencies can happen at any time and therefore having an ACD would mean that your wishes will most likely be followed.
-In the absence of an ACD, doctors can take treatment decisions and those may not be line with what you want.
-Therefore, there is never a right time to have an ACD.
+It is important to understand that medical emergencies can happen at any time and therefore having an Advanced Care Directive would mean that your wishes will most likely be followed.
+In the absence of an Advanced Care Directive, doctors can take treatment decisions and those may not be line with what you want.
+Therefore, there is never a “right time” to have an Advanced Care Directive .

-2. Lifting the burden off your loved one’s shoulders by making an Advanced Care Directive
+2. Lifting the burden from your loved one’s shoulders by making an Advanced Care Directive

-Not receiving the kind of end-of-life care that you wish for can be a traumatising experience for everyone involved including your children or spouse.
+Not receiving the kind of end-of-life care that you wish for can be a traumatising experience for everyone involved, including your children or spouse.
 There is unnecessary stress and suffering in such circumstances.
-Therefore, to eliminate suffering and to ensure peace of mind, an ACD should be made.
+Therefore, to eliminate suffering and to ensure peace of mind, an Advanced Care Directive should be made.
 This will also ensure that your treatment is consistent with your beliefs and values.

-Any one above the age of 18 years can be appointed as the medical decision maker in an ACD.
+Anyone above the age of 18 years can make an Advanced Care Directive.
 You can also amend your Advanced Care Directive if you feel it no longer adequately reflects your wishes.
-In such circumstances, the old/previous ACD will be revoked and the new one will become valid.
+In such circumstances, the old/previous Advanced Care Directive will be revoked and the new one will become valid.

 It normally takes a team to take care of an individual.
-The team is inclusive of doctors, nurses, carers and your loved ones.
-You must therefore build your ACD after consulting all these people, as they can help you better plan and build the ACD to suit your beliefs and values.
+The team is inclusive of doctors, nurses, carers, and your loved ones.
+You must therefore build your Advanced Care Directive after consulting all these people, as they can help you better plan and build the Advanced Care Directive to suit your beliefs and values.